 About

 The Blue Cabin Floating Artist Residency is a mobile artist residency located in Vancouver British Columbia on Canada’s Pacific Coast.
-Currently located on a floating platform at Imperial Landing in Steveston Village, the residency gives the artist a unique perspective on the city from the water.
+Currently located on a floating platform at Heritage Harbour in a collaboration with the Vancouver Maritime Museum, the residency gives the artist a unique perspective on the city from the water.
 The deckhouse is an off the grid home with modern appliances and comforts and a 360-degree view of the harbour, while the historic cabin acts as a studio for the artist’s activities.
-Located on the foreshore in close proximity to shopping and amenities, the Blue Cabin provides a home base in this waterfront community within the City of Richmond.
+Located on the foreshore in close proximity to Sen̓áḵw (Vanier Park), the Blue Cabin provides a home base in this waterfront community within the City of Vancouver.
 The six to eight week time frame allows the artist time for solo production as well as opportunities for engagement within the community.

 The Blue Cabin was built in 1927 as a float home by a Norwegian carpenter and shipbuilder and in 1932 was towed to a small cove by Cates Park where it was lifted on pilings above the intertidal zone where it sat for the next 83 years.
 During those years, the cabin had various occupants most notably artist, musician, and writer, Al Neil and artist Carole Itter.
 Neil moved into the cabin in 1966 and was joined in the 1970s by Itter.
 In 2014, three Vancouver arts organizations– Creative Cultural Collaborations (C3), grunt gallery and Other Sights for Artists’ Projects – came together as The Blue Cabin Committee to organize storage, remediation and develop programming for the cabin including the artist residency.